AmieDD/C-Greater-Than-Operator-Tutorial/statement.md

 # C# > Operator

-> "Greater Than" relationship operator will return true is the first operator is greater than the second, if not it trues false.
-This apllies to numeric and enumerations types
+> "Greater Than" relationship operator will return true if the first operator is greater than the second, if not it returns false.
+This applies to numeric and enumerations types